akto-api-security/Documentation/testing/run-tests-in-cli-using-akto.md

 5. `API_COLLECTION_ID` - API collection id (integer) you want to run tests eg. 29623412.
 Only one of `API_COLLECTION_NAME` and `API_COLLECTION_ID` is required.
 6. `TEST_APIS` - Space-separated list of APIs you want to test.
 If absent, all APIs are selected
 7. `OVERRIDE_APP_URL` - change the staging application host.
 Akto will test APIs on this host
+8. `OUTPUT_LEVEL` - Output level of the result file.
+We have 4 output levels:
+    1. `NONE` - No output file is generated.
+    2. `SUMMARY` - [Default] The output file contains the tests executed and a list of all vulnerable APIs.
+    3. `DETAILED` - The output file contains the `SUMMARY` as well as description and impact of the executed tests.
+    4. `DEBUG` - The output file contains `DETAILED` output along with the original and attempt request and response for all the API tests.

 Example CLI -
 (If you are not on Linux, please provide absolute path to your current directory instead of ${PWD})